Henrywils0n/personal-website/src/data/about.md

 # Intro

+I am a newly graduated engineer from Queen's University in Ontario, Canada.
+I recieved my BASc in Applied Mathematics and Engineering with a specialization in computations and communications.
+This website encapsulates my (very slow) journey to becoming a great programmer.

 I am the VP of Engineering at Smile Identity, where I work on tools that have helped over 90 million people in Africa gain access to financial services.
 Before Smile, I was the co-founder & CTO of [Arthena](https://arthena.com) and a co-founder of [Matroid](https://matroid.com).
 In my spare time, I enjoy investing in people and ideas through a [small venture fund](https://skepticalinvestments.biz).
 I am particularly interested in projects with high social impact.
 If you think I can be helpful to you or your cause and would like to meet, please feel free to get in touch.

 # Some history